 "Your state will not fall under the control of the putschists," Siniora said in a televised address to the Lebanese.
-It was his first response since Hezbollah and allied fighters routed pro-government gunmen in west
+It was his first response since Hezbollah and allied fighters routed pro-government gunmen in west Beirut on Friday.

 Hezbollah's takeover, a blow to U.S. policy, left Siniora's government reeling and strengthened Hezbollah's position as the most powerful group in Lebanon after a 17-month power struggle with the governing coalition.